rocky-linux/documentation/docs/guides/web/mod_SSL_apache.md

 ---
-title: Apache With `mod_ssl`
+title: Apache With 'mod_ssl'
+author: Garthus
+contributors: Steven Spencer, David Hensley
+update: 20-Jan-2022
 ---

-# `mod_ssl` on Rocky Linux in an httpd Apache Web-Server Environment
+# 'mod_ssl' on Rocky Linux in an httpd Apache Web-Server Environment

-Apache Web-Server has been used for many years now; `mod_ssl`is used to provide greater security for the Web-Server and can be installed on almost any version of Linux, including Rocky Linux.
-The installation of `mod_ssl` will be part of the creation of a Lamp-Server for Rocky Linux.
+Apache Web-Server has been used for many years now; 'mod_ssl' is used to provide greater security for the Web-Server and can be installed on almost any version of Linux, including Rocky Linux.
+The installation of 'mod_ssl' will be part of the creation of a Lamp-Server for Rocky Linux.

-This procedure is designed to get you up and running with Rocky Linux using `mod_ssl` in an Apache Web-Server environment..
+This procedure is designed to get you up and running with Rocky Linux using 'mod_ssl' in an Apache Web-Server environment..

 ## Prerequisites